On this page

 Persons holding valid interstate or New Zealand mine or manager's certificates may be able to apply to have their certificate recognised in South Australia.

-The Chief Inspector of Mines from the Department of State Development (DSD) has the responsibility for assessing applications for underground mine and quarry manager's certificates, under the provisions of the recently amended Mines and Works Inspection Regulations dated 30 October 2014.
+The Chief Inspector of Mines from the Department of for Energy and Mining (DEM) has the responsibility for assessing applications for underground mine and quarry manager's certificates, under the provisions of the Mines and Works Inspection Regulations 2013.

-All applicants require a minimum 3 (three) years relevant underground (for underground mines) or quarrying (for above ground quarries) experience to apply for a certificate, with at least 1 (one) years worth of relevant 'hands on' experience out of the total three years required.
+All applicants require a minimum 3 (three) years relevant underground (for underground mines) or quarrying (for above ground quarries) experience to apply for a certificate, with at least 1 (one) years worth of relevant 'hands on' experience out of the total three (3) years required.
 An applicant must also be at least 25 years of age.
+Evidence of supervisory experience is also required.

 Any mining or quarrying operation that employs 20 or more persons will require a Manager to hold a First Class certificate.
 A degree or diploma in mining engineering or equivalent is required for First Class certificates (refer to the Regulations and Guidelines).
 A mining law examination is also required to be passed.